ismaelocaramelo/ismaelocaramelo.github.io/_posts/2016-12-07-Green-Charge-Spots.markdown

 ---
 **Green Charge Spots** This application was produced as my third project for the Web Development Immersive course at General Assembly London.
 It was built using HTML5, CSS3 and JavaScript/jQuery.

-The app can be played here: <a [https://green-charge-vehicle.herokuapp.com/](https://green-charge-vehicle.herokuapp.com/)
+The app can be played here: [https://green-charge-vehicle.herokuapp.com/](https://green-charge-vehicle.herokuapp.com/)

 **Development**